oskarfernlund/niteshade/README.rst

 ----------------------------------

 This project uses ``pytest`` for unit and integration testing (included in the developer dependencies).
-Running the tests is simple:
+The tests may be run from the root directory as
+follows:

 .. code-block:: console